Start Prepping – You Can’t Prep for Everything

 Water Purification for survival

 There is only so much water we can store before we either run out of room or it gets too heavy for our storage area.
 Having a way to purify water after a disaster is paramount because water may be the number one prep item you will need.
-There are may affordable water filters to choose from such as the Sawyer Water filter to the more expensive Berkey Water filter system.
+There are many affordable water filters to choose from such as the Sawyer Water filter to the more expensive Berkey Water filter system.
 Choose the one that is right for your situation.

 Cash for a SHTF situation